 If you’re working with women seeking to realize their potential in their life, a good image of a woman transforming and full of life would be great.
 The third image in the previous tip above is an example of such a woman.

 As you can see below, Shaunna’s website colors are based on the food image that sweeps through the banner – the beat root red/browns serving as the main color.

 Great images coupled with compelling copy makes visitors want to contact you for coaching!
-Learn how to build a website that helps you attract clients while you sleep in The Coaching Site Guide.
+Learn how in The Coaching Website Guide.

 Got a great resource for images?
 If so, share it here and let me know what you like about it.